bansii1/Invoice-Data-Extraction-using-ABBYY/README.md

 # Invoice-Data-Extraction-
-This repository contains code for data extraction from invoices using Python proogramming language
+This repository contains code for data extraction from invoices using Python programming language

 Only limited functionality is provided in this implementation as this project is still under development.